lliendo/Radar/docs/checks-development.rst

     how you return the output of your checks, it will expect a valid `JSON <https://en.wikipedia.org/wiki/JSON>`_ containing one or more of the following fields :

     * status : This field is mandatory.
 It must be equal to any of the following string values : OK, WARNING, SEVERE or ERROR.

     * details : This is an optional field.
 You can add details about how your check performed.
 Radar expects this value to be a string.

     * data : This is an optional field.
 You can put here any data related to your check.
 Radar does not expect any particular format for this field.

-    So, let's assume you have a load average check.
+    So, let's assume you have an uptime check.
 So the minimum output for this check would be the following JSON :

     .. code-block:: javascript

         {"status": "OK"}

     Radar is case insensitive when it reads a check's output so it does not care how you name the fields (as long as you include them Radar won't complain), so this JSON is also valid :

     .. code-block:: javascript

         {"Status": "Ok"}

     Any other combination of upper and lower characters is also valid.
     Now suppose you want to be more verbose on this check, then you might want to add some details :

     .. code-block:: javascript

         {
-            "status": "WARNING",
+            "status": "OK",
-            "details": "Load average is : 4.21 2.10 1.00"
+            "details": "0 days 6 hours 58 minutes"
         }

     Details will be stored (along with status and data) in their respective